calum-muir/whatsapp-survey/README.md

 The status part of this table denotes the survey state.
 Below is a description of each status

-0 - Shows that the user is able to take the survey but hasn't started Any Positive Integer - Shows the current question the user is on within the quiz -1 - Indicates that the user has completed the survey and that it is no longer available for them to take
+- 0 - Shows that the user is able to take the survey but hasn't started \n
+- Any Positive Integer - Shows the current question the user is on within the quiz \n
+- 1 - Indicates that the user has completed the survey and that it is no longer available for them to take

 For users to be assigned a survey you can either directly enter this in airtable or you can "push" a survey to the user by using the "/survey/start" endpoint.